This is the last write up on the topic, and it's much simplier:

 In conclusion:

-Without sodium carbonate it's possible to have hand pulled noodles with any flour.
-The down side with using (bread flour) is you will need to kneed the dough for 45 minutes and leave to rest for 2hrs.
+Without sodium carbonate it's possible to have hand-pulled noodles with any flour.
+The downside is you will have to knead the dough for 45 minutes and leave to rest for 2 hours until you can start pulling your noodle strands.

 Without sodium carbonate the noodles are harder to pull and I had most success with cutting each strand and going from there from the video.